Get XPath for Web Scaping by Using Chrome or Firefox

 XPath is a language used for locating certain elements in XML documents.
 One of the main reasons for using XPath is when you can’t directly find certain data on the web page.
 Since HTML is part of XML family, you can use XPath in HTML as well.

 Web scraping using XPath is necessary for extracting accurate data.
-If you don't use the right XPath or use the right XPath wrongly, you won't be able to extract the data you need.
-But find XPath using Firefox & Chrome is an easy thing but you will need the following free extensions to help you get the XPath faster.
+If you don’t use the right XPath or use the right XPath wrongly, you won’t be able to extract the data you need.
+However, finding a path using Firefox & Chrome is an easy thing but you will need the following free extensions to help you get the XPath faster.

 In the context of web scraping, XPath is a useful tool that helps you get a path to a certain place of HTML and extract whatever you can find there.